 Bayesian inference is a formal way of quantifying statistical uncertainty of model parameter values inferred from noisy measurements \citep{Jaynes, Gelman2021}.
+The advantage of fully Bayesian modeling, compared to e.g. forming point estimates and using standard but \textit{ad hoc} error propagation rules that are valid only in a limited context, is that the uncertainty is accurately propagated through the complicated, often nonlinear relationships between different model components in the form of a joint probability distribution.
+This allows the different properties of the data to then be reported in a statistically unified way that reflects these complicated relationships.
+Uncertain prior knowledge (e.g. of source catalogs) can also be included in a self-consistent way.
+In high dynamic range problems such as 21cm analysis, small inaccuracies and neglected uncertainties can significantly bias the recovered signal; a fully Bayesian approach guards against such biases by accurately incorporating the model uncertainty into the signal estimates.
 The radio sky and telescope beam patterns are generally complicated, potentially requiring large numbers of parameters \citep[e.g. hundreds to thousands depending on desired accuracy;][]{Wilensky2024, Sampath2024, Glasscock}.
 Constraining such parametrized models in a fully Bayesian framework can be computationally challenging for this reason, and methods are adopted to minimize the dimensionality of these models through approximate inference \citep{Cumner2024, BGSM}.
-Nevertheless, more exact high-dimensional models may be necessary for high dynamic range applications like interferometric measurements of the 21-cm power spectrum, especially in the presence of systematic effects like mutual coupling \citep{Bolli2023, Rath2024} that can produce per-antenna effects in the instrument response.
+Nevertheless, more exact high-dimensional models may be necessary for high dynamic range applications like interferometric measurements of the 21-cm power spectrum, especially in the presence of systematic effects like mutual coupling \citep{Bolli2023, Rath2025} that can produce per-antenna effects in the instrument response.
 It is therefore important to explore high-dimensional inference techniques in general.

 Necessary steps towards this goal include inferring a sky, given a beam and some measurements (i.e. making a map), which is more or less synonymous with the practice of radio astronomy and has been widely explored in numerous contexts.
 Particular advances that are highly relevant to our approach and important for e.g. 21-cm cosmology involve low-frequency Galactic diffuse modeling \citep{Glasscock, Eastwood2018, Byrne2022b, Yatawatta2024}, and in particular statistically based map-making strategies like Direct Optimal Mapping \citep{Dillon2015, Xu2022}, m-mode analysis \citep{Shaw2015, Eastwood2018}, and Bayesian approaches \citep{Lochner2015, Roth2023, Glasscock}.